RationAI/xopat/modules/README.md

 The value itself is stored in the `params` object given to the constructor.

 #### `APPLICATION_CONTEXT::getData(key)`
 Return data exported with the viewer if available.

-#### `APPLICATION_CONTEXT::setData(key, dataExportHandler)`
-Registers `dataExportHandler` under arbitrary `key`. `dataExportHandler` is a function callback that will get called once a viewer export event is invoked.
-Should return a string that encodes the data to store.
-The data should not contain `` ` `` character.
+Exporting the data is done through events.

 ## Events
 Modules (and possibly plugins) can have their own event system - in that case, the `EVENTS.md` description